JJ1553/Semantic-Image-Segmentation-model/README.md

 # Background-Foreground Separation (BFS) using Deep Learning

 ## Overview
-This project implements a **semantic segmentation model** using **PyTorch** to separate foreground objects (vehicles) from background in traffic camera images.
+This project implements a **semantic segmentation model** using **PyTorch** to separate foreground objects (vehicles, pedestrians) from background in traffic camera images.
 The model is trained on a dataset of urban traffic scenes and aims to improve **background-foreground separation (BFS)** through deep learning techniques.

 ## Features
 - Custom **PyTorch Dataset** class for structured data loading